Published on www.Stigmafighters.com February 1, 2017

 Of all of the ups and downs we have experienced with our son’s illness; the hospitalization and the setbacks, one of the hardest is hearing my son apologize for his condition.
 A recent experience really brought to light for me just how much my son feels he has to apologize for his eating disorder.
 It is as if he is saying, ” I have an eating disorder, please accept me and love me anyway.”
 It is as if he should be grateful that anyone could care for him and want him as a friend or a spouse.
 It is almost as if his illness made him undeserving of those things and that he is lucky if someone feels differently.
 It makes him either hide it altogether or feel that he has to tell it right away so people can decide whether he is worth befriending.
 What a choice!
 As a mom, this was very hard to watch.
 Our son is not his illness.

-Illness or conditions that involve the mind and fall under the heading of mental illnesses are still treated very differently.
-They are often thought of as something that we did; something that we can control or something that renders us totally out of control.
+Illness or conditions that fall under the heading of mental illnesses are still treated very differently.
+They are often thought of as something that we did; something that we can/should control or something that renders us totally out of control.
 There is often no middle ground.
 The symptoms are frequently treated with disdain and fear.
-The idea that he would leave a baby unattended or put his need to exercise above the needs of his wife suggests that he has no self-control, not to mention the suggestion that he is selfish.
+The idea that my son would leave a baby unattended or put his need to exercise above the needs of his wife suggests that he has no self-control, not to mention the suggestion that he is selfish.
 Eating disorders are often viewed as selfish.
 They are still many times viewed not as a disorder, not as something that the sufferer didn’t want or ask for, but as something vain and self-centered and lacking in any self-control.
 The idea that someone with a mental illness cannot control themselves still stigmatizes and it still hurts.

 My son seemed shocked that I was offended.
 I am not out of touch with reality.
 I am aware that there would be questions about the eating disorder and whether it is being treated.
 That would be a normal question with any illness.
 Wanting details and some information and reassurance is also normal.
 All parents want their children to know what they are getting into when it comes to marriage and questions are expected.